-CASA needs to have a photograph of each licence holder which can be used for identification purposes.
+CASA needs to have a photograph of each licence holder for identification purposes.

-As an applicant for a licence you must provide a recent photograph unless you have provided a photograph to CASA within the previous 10 years.
-See section 2.12 of this guide.
+As an applicant for a licence, you must provide a recent photograph unless you have provided a photograph to CASA within the previous 10 years.

 CASA may give you written notice to provide a recent photograph which: